netxms/netxms-doc/admin/ai.rst

 actions, and provide context-aware recommendations.

-This chapter covers the configuration of LLM providers, the use of the AI assistant in the management client and command-line interface, background AI tasks, and the AI message system.
+This chapter covers the configuration of LLM providers, the use of the AI assistant in the management client and command-line interface, background AI tasks, AI operators, and the AI message system.

 Getting Started